PoliticalGraveyard.com

 Courtney, Margaret See Margaret C. Hurley

 Courtney, Overton J. — of Hamilton County, Ohio.
 Democrat.
-Candidate in primary for Ohio state house of representatives from Hamilton County, 1938.
+Candidate for Ohio state house of representatives from Hamilton County, 1938.
 Presumed deceased.
 Burial location unknown.

 Courtney, Phill See Phillip John Courtney